gmkyte/OpenGTS_RPi/README.md

 # OpenGTS_RPi
-Installing OpenGTS on a Raspberry Pi 3.
-After quite a few failed attempts, I have now installed and tested OpenGTS onto a Rapsberry Pi 3.
-Below is a complete installation method all done from the command line via an SSH connection using Putty.exe.
-The Raspberry Pi was initially set up using NOOBS, making sure that SSH is enabled.
+Installing OpenGTS on a Raspberry Pi 3 proved quite a challenge for me.
+After quite a few failed attempts, I have now successfully installed and tested OpenGTS onto a Rapsberry Pi 3.
+I have attached a complete installation method done manually from the command line via an SSH connection using Putty.exe.
+The Raspberry Pi was initially set up using NOOBS with SSH enabled.
 I hope you find this useful.